-The main shrine that houses Sai Baba’s Samadhi and statue today was originally a large private house that was constructed during his last years.
+Shirdi Sai Temple – The main shrine that houses Sai Baba’s Samadhi and statue today was originally a large private house that was constructed during his last years.

 The construction was done over the garden that Baba had tended over a dumping ground.
 The original house was built to serve as a resting house as well as a Mandir.

-In his dream a wealthy devotee of Baba named Gopalrao Booty from Nagur and his friend Shama received the instructions of Baba to build the temple.
+In his dream, a wealthy devotee of Baba named Gopalrao Booty from Nagur and his friend Shama received the instructions of Baba to build the temple.
 The first round of work began around the year 1915 and it was built of stone.
 While passing by Baba would sometimes offer his suggestions.

 Booty asked Baba if he could place the statue of Muralidhar in the temple to which Baba readily gave permission and promised to inhabit the place permanently with joy.
-Very soon Baba fell ill and according to his last words he was carried from the masjid to the newly constructed wada.
+Very soon Baba fell ill and according to his last words he was carried from the masjid to the newly constructed Wada.

 He was carried there and buried at the place where the statue of Muralidhar was to be placed on 15th October 1918 the day of Vijaya Dashami.
-He was buried along with his some of his personal possessions a photograph placed on a thorne on the tomb that is still kept in the recess of the Samadhi Mandir.
+He was buried along with his some of his personal possessions a photograph placed on a throne on the tomb that is still kept in the recess of the Samadhi Mandir.

 The eternal spiritual presence

-Sai Baba is said to have never returned anyone who came to him empty handed during his lifetime.
+Sai Baba is said to have never returned anyone who came to him empty-handed during his lifetime.

 Daily worship rituals

-The image of Sai Baba is given the due honor that he used to be given during his life time.
+The image of Sai Baba is given the due honor that he used to be given during his lifetime.

 Every day in the morning at 4 am Baba is woken up and his mosquito net is removed following which incense is offered to him.
-After this the ritual abhishek is offered to Baba during which he is bathed in hot water, curd milk and ghee.
+After this, the ritual Abhishek is offered to Baba during which he is bathed in hot water, curd milk, and ghee.

 His clothes are changed four times during the day before the elaborate arati.
 He is adorned with silver or a golden crown during the arati.

 To assure his comfort, a glass of plain water is kept next to him too.
-Each Thursday a Palki with Baba’s photo is taken out of the temple in procession.
+Each Thursday a Palki with Baba’s photo is taken out of the temple in a procession.
 The Shirdi temple timing for Darshan is from 5 am to 10 pm.